 These questions will reveal the applicant’s priorities and values in relation to what they believe the school can offer them.
 As such, the expectations of the student should match reality.

-Another way to find out if students would fit in with the your school culture is to allow them to imagine being part of the school community.
+Another way to find out if students would fit in with your school culture is to allow them to imagine being part of the school community.
 For example:

 - Given the list of clubs and sports shown below, list up to three that you would be the most interested in participating in.
 Explain why you chose each one.